-- The cut off date 31 December 2020 (EUDR) versus November 2005 and November 2018 (RSPO); - II.
-The definition of forest (the definition as used by the Food and Agricultural Organisation of the United Nations (FAO) with a quantitative general threshold value (EUDR) versus a qualitative site-specific methodology by using the HCS-HCV methodology (RSPO); and - III.
-The exemption for High Forest Cover Landscapes Countries (RSPO) vs non exemption (EUDR).
+- I. The cut off date 31 December 2020 (EUDR) versus November 2005 and November 2018 (RSPO P&C); - II.
+The definition of "forest" as used by the Food and Agriculture Organization of the United Nations (FAO) with a quantitative general threshold value (EUDR) versus a qualitative site-specific methodology by using the HCS-HCV methodology (RSPO P&C); and - III.
+The exemption for High Forest Cover Countries (RSPO P&C) versus non exemption (EUDR).

-On legality, the analysis states that the RSPO requirements are at least largely in line with EUDR requirements and that the RSPO is in a good position to facilitate information on legality as Criterion 2.12 requires that a 'documented system for ensuring legal compliance is in place.
-However, caution is required as the EUDR provides little or no specification of the relevant pieces of national legislation and evidence that operators need to have available.
-A key gap between the EUDR and RSPO Principles & Criteria (P&C) is that the EUDR requires that information on legality is transferred through the supply chain, whereas RSPO does not.
+On legality, the analysis states that the RSPO requirements are largely in line with EUDR requirements and that the RSPO is in a good position to facilitate information on legality, as Criterion 2.12 requires that a "documented system for ensuring legal compliance is in place".
+However, caution is required as the EUDR provides little or no specification on the relevant pieces of national legislation and evidence that operators need to have available.
+A key gap between the EUDR and the 2018 RSPO P&C is that the EUDR requires that information on legality is transferred through the supply chain, whereas RSPO does not.

 On geolocation, the analysis concludes that RSPO is in a good position to provide information on the EUDR geolocation requirement.
-Especially, Criterion 2.3.1 provides a basis under which geo-location information can be made available for all Fresh Fruit Bunches (FFB) (certified and non-certified).
-However, for full alignment with EUDR requirements the following gaps needs to be covered:
+Criterion 2.3.1 particularly provides a basis under which geo-location information can be made available for all Fresh Fruit bunches (FFB) certified and non-certified.
+However, to be fully aligned t with EUDR requirements, the following gaps need to be filled:

-- Geo-location requirements of polygon should be added to bring it in line with the EUDR for plots above 4 hectares; - Definition on 'FFB origin' should be added and aligned with EUDR definitions of 'plot of land'; - Special attention should be given to the 'an extension of land within a single real-estate property'; - The transition period for mills going for first year of certification to collect smallholder geolocations should be deleted.
+- Geo-location requirements of polygon should be added to bring it in line with the EUDR for plots above 4 hectares; - Definition of "FFB origin" should be added and aligned with EUDR definitions of "plot of land"; - Special attention should be given to "an extension of land within a single real-estate property"; - The transition period for mills going for the first year of certification to collect smallholder geolocations should be deleted.